jermainecybertest/Windows-Server-2025-Active-Directory-Home-Lab/README.md

 ## 🎯 Career Goal

-This project builds **hands-on IT Support / Helpdesk experience**, showcasing the ability to assist users, manage accounts, and maintain secure and organized business systems.
+This project builds hands-on experience, showcasing the ability to assist users, manage accounts, and maintain secure and organized business systems.

 ---